Chris Lumsdon: Carlisle United

 In 2004, Lumsdon joined Paul Simpson's ambitious Carlisle United, where his wages were funded by former Gretna owner Brooks Mileson.
 He played a major part in the Cumbrians' promotion through the play-offs back into the Football League, winning sixteen man of the match awards at Brunton Park, and collecting the Players' Player of the Year award as well as Paul Simpson's Manager's Player of the Year.

 A year later, he was again another major part of the team who were runaway winners of the League Two title, in which he won the League 2 Player of the Month award twice.
 He also played at the Millennium Stadium against Swansea City in a 2–1 defeat in the Football League Trophy final.

 The 2007–08 season was a near miss for Carlisle and Lumsdon; he excelled on the pitch, but Carlisle were narrowly beaten by Leeds United in the play-off semi-finals through a late Jonny Howson goal.
 At the season's conclusion, he was rated the top midfielder in the Premier League and Football League by The Sunday Sun newspaper, beating Nicky Butt, Scott Parker and Julio Arca to this title.

 In a pre-season match in the summer of 2008 against Partick Thistle, Lumsdon suffered a serious back injury; in his absence, Carlisle struggled in League One, but he managed to make six appearances towards the end of the 2008–09 season upon his return.

 Lumsdon left Carlisle United in May 2009, when it was clear his back injury was causing him too much pain to play at the level required.

 Darlington

 Upon his release by Carlisle, Lumsdon joined Darlington in League Two, hoping dropping a division would help his injury recovery, however, after only three games, he had a recurrence of his previous back injury and required surgery.

 In July 2010, Lumsdon retired from football at the age of 30 due to injury.

 After football

-Following his retirement from football, Lumsdon works for BBC Radio Cumbria as part of their Carlisle United commentary team, and writes weekly articles for the News and Star publication for Cumbria.
+Following his retirement from football, Lumsdon works for Radio Cumbria as part of their Carlisle United commentary team, and writes weekly articles for the News and Star publication for Cumbria.
 He has also been employed by Carlisle United as their club ambassador.

 Chris started a new business venture in 2021 called Lumsdon Elite Coaching, which specialises in football coaching and mental health sessions.